 Take a moment to consider some brands who do this well.

 Consumer buying habits are intrinsically linked with our emotions.
-How we feel directly influences how we prioritise our needs and wants.
+How we feel directly influences how we prioritize our needs and wants.
 Because of this, devoting proper attention to emotional analysis is essential to a robust and effective marketing strategy.

 Sentiment vs emotion